General Robert E. Lee

-President of the Confederate States has, in the name of the people,
+"The President of the Confederate States has, in the name of the people, appointed August

-appointed August 21st as a day of fasting, humiliation, and prayer.
-A strict
+21st as a day of fasting, humiliation, and prayer.
+A strict observance of the

-observance of the day is enjoined upon the officers and soldiers of this army.
+day is enjoined upon the officers and soldiers of this army.
+All military

-All military duties, except such as are necessary, will be suspended.
-The
+duties, except such as are necessary, will be suspended.
+The commanding

-commanding officers of brigades and regiments are requested to cause divine
+officers of brigades and regiments are requested to cause divine services,

-services, suitable to the occasion, to be performed in their respective
+suitable to the occasion, to be performed in their respective commands.

-commands.
 Soldiers! we have sinned against Almighty God.
-We have forgotten His
+We have forgotten His signal

-defenders of a just cause should be pure in His eyes; that 'our times are in
+of a just cause should be pure in His eyes; that 'our times are in His hands,'

-His hands,' and we have relied too much on our own arms for the achievement of
+and we have relied too much on our own arms for the achievement of our

-our independence.
+independence.
 God is our only refuge and our strength.
-Let us humble
+Let us humble ourselves

-ourselves before Him.
-Let us confess our many sins, and beseech Him to give us
+before Him.
+Let us confess our many sins, and beseech Him to give us a higher

-a higher courage, a purer patriotism, and more determined will; that He will
+courage, a purer patriotism, and more determined will; that He will hasten the

-hasten the time when war, with its sorrows and sufferings, shall cease, and
+time when war, with its sorrows and sufferings, shall cease, and that He will